marcelobarbieri/backend-dotnet-csharp10-fundamentals-pluralsight/README.md

 <br/>

 - Passing parameters by value
-- Using ref to pass parameters by reference
+- Using `ref` to pass parameters by reference
+- The `ref` keyword required us to ensure that the variable was initialized

 ### by Value